-ImarisVantage allows you to present statistical values visually by providing tools to create and analyze colorful high-dimensional plots.
-This chapter contains the basic features of ImarisVantage as well as step-by-step instructions for common work flows of the ImarisVantage plot creation.
+Objects View Objects View can be used to create and analyze statistical values visually in colorful high-dimensional plots.

+In this chapter we will look at the basic features of Objects View as well as step-by-step instructions for common work-flows of the ImarisVantage plot creation.
 You will learn how the properties such as color or object size can be used to represent numerical data, how to create scatter and time plots with multiple source objects.